 a) discardTimer

-his timer is configured only for DRBs.
+This timer is configured only for DRBs.
 The duration of the timer is configured by upper layers TS 38.331 [3].
 In the transmitter, a new timer is started upon reception of an SDU from upper layer.

+b) duplicateDiscardTimer

+This timer is configured only for DRBs.
+The duration of the timer is configured by upper layers TS 38.331 [3].
+In the transmitter, a new timer is started upon submission of a duplicate PDCP Data PDU.

 The receiving PDCP entity shall maintain the following timers:

-b) t-Reordering
+c) t-Reordering

 The duration of the timer is configured by upper layers TS 38.331 [3].
 This timer is used to detect loss of PDCP Data PDUs as specified in the subclause 5.2.2.
 If t-Reordering is running, t-Reordering shall not be started additionally, i.e. only one t-Reordering per receiving PDCP entity is running at a given time.